-- a. were working; or - b. travelling in a vehicle.
+- a.
+Were working; or - b.
+Travelling in a vehicle.

-In any of these cases you may have other rights which may be lost if you do not take steps within extremely short time limits.
+If any of these cases, you may have other rights which may be lost if you do not take steps within extremely short time limits.

-If you do have another claim, you should seek legal advice about making a Total and Permanent Disability claim at the same time, as the claim processes are not always complementary.
+If your do have another claim, you should seek legal advice about making a Total and Permanent Disability claim at the same time, as the claim processes are not always complementary.